 In addition to comprehensive environmental monitoring being performed by GPC staff, we have engaged third party environmental specialists to undertake the works and to provide technical advice.

-GPC will continue to keep the community fully informed of any developments as works commence on this project.
+GPC will continue to keep the community fully informed of developments related to this project.

-For more information regarding the Clinton Vessel Interaction Project, please contact GPC’s Corporate and Community Relations Team on 1800 243 GPC.
+For more information regarding the CVIP, please email or phone our Corporate and Community Relations Team on 1800 243 GPC.